api-samples/countries-node-express/README.md

 Developed using Node v4.1.0.

-Babel.JS for ES6 compatibility. lodash for utilities.
+Babel.JS for ES6 compatibility.
 Mocha for testing. eshint for linting.

     npm install
     npm run-script lint